Some combinatorial interpretations of the Macdonald identities for affine root systems and Nekrasov--Okounkov type formulas: Introduction and notations

 For a positive integer $t$, let us introduce the compact notation:

 We prove similar results as Theorem \ref{prop:MacdotypeA} for the $6$ remaining infinite families of affine root systems.
-For example, in type $\tilde{C}_t$, the Macdonald identity can be rewritten as follows. \begin{thm} Set $t\in\mathbb{N}^*$ such that $t\geq 2$ and $g=2t+2$.
-The Macdonald identity for type $\tilde{C}_t$ can be rewritten as follows:
+For example, in type $C^{(1)}_{t}$, we get the following result \begin{thm} Set $t\in\mathbb{N}^*$ such that $t\geq 2$ and $g=2t+2$.
+The Macdonald identity for type $C^{(1)}_{t}$ can be rewritten as follows: